 5. Couple Time Coupons

 Struggling to get quality time together during the December rush?
-Make a little coupon for some much-needed couple time together, even if it is just having a romantic meal in or watching a cute movie together.
-This is a great DIY gift that is both thoughtful and thrifty.
+Make a little coupon for some much-needed couple time together, even if it is just having a romantic meal or watching a cute movie together.
+A couple of coupons can be a great DIY gift that is both thoughtful and thrifty.

 6. Christmas Picnic